HongfeiUconn/academic-kickstart/content/en/authors/admin/_index.md

 * Applications of artificial intelligence and machine Learning
 * Statistical methodology

 He has one paper under the third-round review at [ACM Transaction in MIS](https://tmis.acm.org/) and one paper under revision for the second-round review at [Information Systems Research](https://pubsonline.informs.org/journal/isre).
 He also has one paper under first-round review at [Information Systems Research](https://pubsonline.informs.org/journal/isre) and one paper under the first-round review at [MIS Quarterly](https://www.misq.org/).
 During his Ph.D. career, he has taught two courses: operations management ([OPIM 3104](https://hongfeiuconn.github.io/OPIM3104/)) and business information systems ([OPIM 3103](https://hongfeiuconn.github.io/OPIM3103/)).
+He is interested in teaching technical courses related to mathematics, statistics, econometrics, and computer language in business application, such as business analytics, machine learning, business statistics, econometrics, and database systems.